Prepare a CentOS Linux image for Azure Local virtual machines (preview)

 .OsType

 Operating system associated with the source image.
 This system can be Windows or Linux.
 Use the VHDX of the VM to create a gallery image.
-Use this VM image to create Azure Arc virtual machines on your Azure Stack HCI.
+Use this VM image to create Azure Arc virtual machines on Azure Local.

-Make sure to copy the VHDX in user storage in the cluster shared volume of your Azure Stack HCI.
+Make sure to copy the VHDX in user storage in the cluster shared volume of Azure Local.
 For example, the path could look like

 C:\ClusterStorage\UserStorage_1\linuxvhdx